This is your guide for First Aid for Fractures, where you’ll get to know about the bone fracture first aid do’s and don’ts!

 Don’t try to push back the bone pieces.
 Try to immobilize the patient by putting splint and sling.

-If you already know, how to immobilize the broken limb, do it as you’ve learnt!
+If you already know, how to immobilize the broken limb, do it as you’ve learned!

 Otherwise, watch a video below to know, how to make a sling and immobilize a broken bone.

 Step 3 – Apply Ice Packs to the swollen part and wait for the EMS